 After years of teaching face to face, many instructors are able to begin teaching a traditional, classroom-based course without having the entire course laid out ahead of time.
 This approach doesn’t work very well in the online classroom where careful planning and course design is crucial to the success of online students.

 Good online course design begins with a clear understanding of specific learning outcomes and ways to engage students, while creating activities that allow students to take some control of their learning.
-It also requires a little extra effort upfront to minimize two of the most common frustrations of online learning:

 Online Course Design: 13 Strategies for Teaching in a Web-based Distance Learning Environment is a great resource for anyone who’s involved in online learning revolution.
 Just look at the insightful articles featured in the report:

 - 10 Tips to Extend the Shelf Life of Your Online Course

 - Subdivided Courses Help Students Learn in Small Increments

 - To Plan Good Instruction, Teach to the Test